david618/agsservicetesting/README.md

 - Four requests to MapServer service
 - Four reuquest to FeatureServer service

-The Map and Feature service calls each read a envelope from bbox_sample files in the bbox_samples_folder.
+The Map and Feature service specify and envelope in there calls using bbox_sample files in the bbox_samples_folder.
 The [createSampleBbox.py](./scripts/createSampleBbox.py) Python script was used to create the bbox_sample files.
-Using files like this allows you to get a random set of inputs and repeat the tests with this same input as needed.
+Using files like this allows you to get a random set of inputs and also allows you to repeat the tests with this same input as needed.

 ## Reviewing the Results
 The Summary Report provides overall stats for a particular test run.
 You can reset the stats using menu Run -> Clear All.